-To request JSON from a URL using PHP, you need to send an HTTP GET request to the server and provide the Accept: application/json request header for your request.
+To request JSON from a URL using PHP, you need to send an HTTP GET request to the server and provide the Accept: application/json request header with your request.
 The Accept header tells the server that our PHP client is expecting JSON.
 The server informs the PHP client that it has returned JSON with a Content-Type: application/json response header.
-In this PHP JSON request example, we are making a GET request to the ReqBin echo URL.
+In this PHP request JSON example, we are making a GET request to the ReqBin echo URL.
 The PHP code was automatically generated for the GET JSON example.

 How to request data in JSON format using PHP?

 To get data in JSON format from the server, the PHP client must explicitly tell the server that it expects JSON by sending the Accept: application/json request header.
-Without the Accept header, the server may automatically choose to send data in a different format that it thinks is best for the PHP API client (based on the UserAgent header), and it might not be JSON.
+Without the Accept header, the server may automatically send data in a different format that it thinks is best for the API client (based on the UserAgent header), and it might not be JSON.

 PHP JSON Request Example